-Hurricanes can form almost anywhere in the Tropical Atlantic Basin from the West Coast of Africa near the Cape Verde Islands, to the Gulf of Mexico and the Caribbean Sea.
-There are several prime areas where development can occur depending on the time of year and necessary environment conditions.
+Hurricanes can form almost anywhere in the Tropical Atlantic Basin from the West Coast of Africa near the Cape Verde Islands to the Gulf of Mexico and the Caribbean Sea.
+There are several prime areas where development can occur depending on the time of year and necessary environmental conditions.
 The most common places for hurricanes to develop in the Atlantic Basin include:

 - The Gulf of Mexico: With water temperatures ranging from 85-90° during hurricane season, this is a very favorable region for hurricane development.
 Hurricanes from this region generally move into the Gulf Coast states from Texas to Florida.

-- Cape Verde Islands: The granddaddy of hurricane hotspots, this is the most common area for hurricane developemnt starting in August, when water temeratures become warm enough to support tropical formation.
+- Cape Verde Islands: The granddaddy of hurricane hotspots, this is the most common area for hurricane development starting in August, when water temperatures become warm enough to support tropical formation.
 Hurricanes from this region generally travel west towards the Caribbean and East Coast of the United States.